turingschool/curriculum/source/projects/eventmanager.markdown

   <p>
     Political activism is at the heart of any democracy and your voice needs to be heard.
-    Please consider recaching out to your following representatives:
+    Please consider reaching out to your following representatives:
   </p>

   <table>